 Perhaps it’s the history–Winston-Salem’s first Moravian settlers were quite fond of brewing beer.
 The first microbrewery in the state, Single Brother’s Brewery, opened in 1773 inside the historic footprint of Old Salem to a robust following.
 (Of course, it didn’t hurt that the Moravian church elders of the settlement officially encouraged beer as a wholesome community drink.)

 Fast forward to today, where locally-owned craft breweries have blossomed, earning Winston-Salem a proud reputation as being home to some the state’s most beloved small-batch brews.
-In fact, there are enough craft brewers in downtown Winston-Salem alone (eight!), you can fashion your own Craft Draft Crawl without ever leaving downtown.
+In fact, there are enough craft brewers in downtown Winston-Salem alone (nine!), you can fashion your own Craft Draft Crawl without ever leaving downtown.

 Create your own Fall Craft Draft Crawl by using our alphabetical listing of downtown craft breweries below: